SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/reference/Visio_styleguide.md

 - Buttons
 - KPI

 Typically, a Visio shape will consist of a number of different shapes, grouped together, each with a number of shape data fields.
 These fields are used to configure DataMiner functionality when a drawing is used in Visual Overview.
 Previously, the person who designed a drawing had to keep track of which shape data fields were configured in which shapes.
 When adding a shape from a DataMiner stencil, you only have to enter the group-level shape data.
-All other shape data in underlying child-level shapes will be added automatically.
+All other shape data in the underlying child-level shapes will be added automatically by means of macros.
 Note that the names of automatically added shape data fields will all start with an underscore character.

 ### Icons